Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Introduction

+\end{enumerate} \end{assumption} In Assumption \ref{Assumption: gl-local-basis}, condition (i) implies that each basis function in $\bp(\bx)$ is supported by a region consisting of a finite number of cells in $\Delta$ (independent of $n$).
+Then, as $\kappa\to\infty$, all basis functions are locally supported relative to the whole support of the data.
+Condition (ii) can be read as ``non-collinearity'' of the basis functions in $\bp(\bx)$.
+Since local support condition has been imposed, it suffices to require the basis functions are not too collinear ``locally''.
+Condition (iii) controls the magnitude of the local basis in a uniform sense.

-where $\bx \mapsto \bp(\bx) = \bp(\bx; \Delta, m) = \big( p_1(\bx; \Delta, m), \ldots, p_K(\bx; \Delta, m) \big)\trans$ is a dictionary of $K$ locally supported basis functions of order $m$ based on a quasi-uniform partition $\Delta = \left\{ \delta_l: 1 \leq l \leq \bar{\kappa} \right\}$ containing a collection of open disjoint polyhedra in $\mathcal{X}$ such that the closure of their union covers $\mathcal{X}$, and $\mathcal{B} \subseteq \mathbb{R}^K$ is the feasible set of the optimization problem.
-The $m$ parameter controls how well $\mu_0$ can be approximated by linear combinations of the basis (Assumption \ref{Assumption: gl-approximation-error}); the partition being quasi-uniform intuitively means that the largest size of a cell cannot get asymptotically bigger than the smallest one (Assumption~\ref{Assumption: gl-quasi-uniform-partition}).
-We consider large sample approximations where $d$ and $m$ are fixed constants, and $\bar\kappa\to\infty$ (and thus $K\to\infty$) as $n\to\infty$.
-As a consequence, appropriate choices of $\Delta$ and $\bp(\cdot)$ will enable valid nonparametric approximations of $\mu_{0}$, and transformations thereof.
-See, e.g., \cite{gyorfi2002distribution} for a textbook introduction to partitioning-based methods, and Section \ref{sec: Prior Results} for prior literature.
-Typical basis functions covered by our conditions include piecewise polynomials, splines, and compactly supported wavelets, as well as those generated by certain decision tree methods.
-Section \ref{sec: Assumptions} gives the precise conditions on $\bp(\cdot)$ and $\Delta$ (Assumptions \ref{Assumption: gl-quasi-uniform-partition} and \ref{Assumption: gl-local-basis}).
+Assumptions \ref{Assumption: gl-quasi-uniform-partition} and \ref{Assumption: gl-local-basis} implicitly relate the number of approximating series terms, the number of cells in $\Delta$, and the maximum mesh size: $K\asymp \kappa\asymp h^{-d}$, where $a_n\asymp b_n$ means $a_n\lesssim b_n$ and $b_n\lesssim a_n$.
+Under appropriate assumptions on the statistical model (Assumption \ref{Assumption: dgp-holder} in Section \ref{sec: Assumptions}), the parameter $m$ will control how well $\mu_0$ can be approximated by linear combinations of the local basis (via Assumption \ref{Assumption: gl-approximation-error} in Section \ref{sec: Assumptions}).
+We consider large sample approximations where $d$ and $m$ are fixed constants, and $\kappa\to\infty$ (and thus $K\asymp h^{-d}\to\infty$) as $n\to\infty$.
+As a consequence, appropriate choices of $\Delta$ and $\bp(\cdot)$ will enable valid nonparametric approximations of $\mu_{0}$, and transformations thereof, in large samples.

+In practice, the parameter \eqref{eq: Rho problem} and its associated plug-in estimator \eqref{eq: M estimator} may not be unique (e.g., when the objective function is not convex and hence several local minima may exist).
+In such cases the interpretation of the estimator and its probability limit may depend on the specific (algorithmic) implementation used.
+This paper does not study these additional complications, but rather assumes that the estimator \eqref{eq: M estimator} has been computed, and then relies on the assumptions in Section \ref{sec: Assumptions} concerning the data generating process to study the large sample statistical properties of the partitioning-based $M$-estimator and transformations thereof.